 Food waste – and finding ways to reduce it – is a major priority for every player in the global supply chain.
-We look at why it's important and target the three steps food businesses need to follow to make a difference.
+This blog explores the best approaches.

 Why should the food industry act now?